EchterAlsFake/EPorner_API/README/Documentation.md

 #### Custom Callback

-If you want to use a custom callback function you can do so, by specifying your function in the `callback` argument.
+If you want to use a custom callback function, you can do so, by specifying your function in the `callback` argument.

 Your function needs to take the arguments `pos` and `total`